anyscale/madewithml.github.io/docs/courses/mlops/styling.md

 Here we setting up some configurations like before but we're including an `ignore` option to ignore certain [flake8 rules](https://www.flake8rules.com/){:target="_blank"} so everything works with our Black and isort configurations.

-Besides defining configuration options here, which are applied globally, we can also choose specifically ignore certain conventions on a line-by-line basis.
+Besides defining configuration options here, which are applied globally, we can also choose to specifically ignore certain conventions on a line-by-line basis.
 Here are a few example in our code of where we utilized this method:

 ```python linenums="1"
 # tagifai/config.py